RezaJanalizadeh/2020-NSA-Codebreaker-Challenge/Phase1/Task6/README.md

 ]
 ```

 >In order to reproduce the original feed one can use MATLAB's powerful Signal Processing Toolbox for error detection and correction.
 In particular, [here](https://www.mathworks.com/help/comm/ug/error-detection-and-correction.html#fp6984) one can see the process of error detection and correction for a Hamming(7,4) code.
-One can essentially use the same code snippet (with minor tweaks) to perform error correction in case of this task.
+Subsequently, we can essentially use the same code snippet in the link (with minor tweaks) to perform error correction in case of this task to obtain the following video:
 <div align="center">

 ![Decoded Video File](./Files/hostage.gif)